jlmayfield/jlmayfield.github.io/teaching/COMP151/projects/project2.md

 #### Version 0.5

-In this version you'll create a voice and modify the program to play the note pattern with that voice.
+In this version you'll create a voice and modify the program to play the note pattern from version 0 using that voice.
 A voice is just a basic wave that we've modified in some way in order to produce a new and different waveform.
 For musical voices we will want to design a function that works in the same way as a wave generator: you provide frequency, amplitude, and duration in order to get a wave with more or less those characteristics.

-What we're really doing is the programming equivalent of putting together a little bits synthesizer to create some kind of synth instrument.
-Our basic wave generators are the oscillators.
-For this version you'll begin to develop other bits to modify and combine those waves.
+What you're doing is the programming equivalent of putting together a little bits synthesizer to create some kind of synth instrument.
+The basic wave generators from lab at as the oscillators.
+They give you a wave.
+In this version of the program you'll you'll begin to develop and deploy other bits to modify and combine those waves.

-* Design a function called *mixer* that works as described in the documentation below.
+* Design a function called *mixer* that works as described in the effects section below..
 * Use *mixer* as the basis for a function called *voice1* that produces a mixture of two waves.
-Try things like combining different wave-forms of the same frequency or adding little bits of a different frequencies to the main frequency.
+Try things like combining different wave-forms of the same frequency or mixing in small amounts of a different frequencies to the main frequency.
 You can even try mixing noise in with a note to see what happens.
 Have fun with it.
 Play around.
 Find some dope sounds.
 * Modify your program so that it plays the same music but does so with the output of *voice1* rather than a basic waveform.